AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The rule also does not take into account subprogram calls inside aspect definitions.

-The rule has an optional parameter for the ``+R`` option:
+The rule has an optional parameter for the ``+R`` option and for LKQL rule options files:

-*Follow_Dispatching_Calls*
+*Follow_Dispatching_Calls [bool]*
-   Treat a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to.
+   Whether to treat a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to.

-*Follow_Ghost_Code*
+*Follow_Ghost_Code [bool]*
-   Analyze ghost code and assertion code, which isn't analyzed by this check by default.
+   Whether to analyze ghost code and assertion code, which isn't analyzed by this check by default.

 .. rubric:: Example